sheldonucr/ee260_lab/lab3/README.md

 _**Fig. 78.
 Open Design with Parasitics**_

 Afterwards, a schematic view should open up with parasitics applied, see Fig 79 below for reference.
 To check if the parasitics were applied, you can double click on the inverter symbol/cell and it should display the same parasitics view that was generated from running LPE.
-To change between parasitic and schematic views, select the desired view in the red box noted in Fig 80.
+To change between parasitic and schematic views, select the desired view in the yellow box noted in Fig 79.

 ![fig79](images/Fig_79.png)